Subaru-PFS/doc/services/usage.rst

 ------

 PFS project uses `Subaru-PFS organization at GitHub <https://github.com/Subaru-PFS>`_.
+To work on repositories, such as pushing to a repository, or reviewing a PR, you need to be a member of team(s) or outside collaborators of Subaru-PFS organization.
-In 'Subaru-PFS' organization at GitHub, there is one (mostly private) `team per institute <https://github.com/orgs/Subaru-PFS/teams>`_ where the members have the admin privilege to repositories owned.
+For institutes actively working on software development, one (mostly private) `team per group <https://github.com/orgs/Subaru-PFS/teams>`_ (by instrument, data reduction, survey) is defined with admin privilege to repositories owned by each team.
-You will need to be in this organization (by invitation from the organization), and need to be in team(s) of this organization for admin privilege to repositories related.
+You can request to be a member of teams (if you have any one working for) or outside collaborators by email to github at pfs.ipmu.jp.

 PFS JIRA